Why Build a Progressive Web App?

 If an app were a morning coffee cup, we’d probably prefer a PWA.

 We want our drink to be good enough and readily available.
 Homemade coffee tastes nice but takes time and money (just as native applications).
-Instant coffee on the go is not costly, but it is not that good and not always instant (like web apps).
+The instant coffee on the go is not costly, but it is not that good and not always instant (like web apps).
 A progressive web app feels like a gourmet coffee served at the drive-through.
-The next time you pass by, you will get a cup of your favorite from Netherlands with a special discount.
+The next time you pass by, you will get a cup of your favorite from the Netherlands with a special discount.

 With PAs, developers are able to achieve two goals at once.
-On the one hand, they save efforts, as progressive apps are lightweight, fast to create and more or less easy to maintain.
+On the one hand, they save efforts, as progressive apps are lightweight, fast to create, and more or less easy to maintain.
 On the other hand, they deliver a high-quality experience and engage users.
 PWAs live in the browser window, but later prompt people to install them.

 However, had the things be just that bright, every company would create a progressive web app.
-In reality, the innovation has its pros and cons and does not suit everyone.
+In reality, innovation has its pros and cons and does not suit everyone.
 So, let’s see how it works and who are the early adopters.

 Progressive web app features and how they came to be

 Until 2015, there was a controversy between the web and native apps.
 The former were fast to build and well-performing on the web, but slow to load and less compatible with the variety of devices.
-The latter took away extra time of hired specialists and memory of the consumers’ phones but coped with more functions in less time.
+The latter took away the extra time of hired specialists and memory of the consumers’ phones but coped with more functions in less time.

 Hybrid applications and Facebook Instant Articles have been a kind of an answer to that controversy, but they still lacked many important functions.
 For example, hybrid functionality does not work ideally with your phone camera, microphone, and so on.
 Hybrid app solutions can’t serve when the gadget is out of network, and they don’t have the technical ways to re-engage users.

 In June 2015, a Google engineer Alex Russel invented the concept of progressive growth from browser tabs to app-like screen residents.
-The product was fast, safe, available offline and highly searchable.
+The product was fast, safe, available offline, and highly searchable.
 These progressive web app’s features help to deal with consumer traction.
 “First download, then use” has turned into “Let’s see how good it is, so maybe in time it can live on my home screen.”